What Is the Polypill?

 One trial was for the Red Heart Pill, which contains aspirin, statins, and two blood pressure lowering medications, underwent a well-publicized two-year trial in the UK, the Netherlands, and India.
 A similar polypill began trials in Australia and New Zealand earlier in 2010, and trials are pending in China, Brazil, South Africa and Canada.
 Known as UMPIRE (Use of Multidrug Pill In Reducing cardiovascular Events).
 Researchers are also testing the theory that that people will be more likely to take preventive measures against heart disease if all the necessary medications are contained in a single pill.

 This will be the first time the polypill has been tested on a large human population.
 Each element of the polypill has been tested separately, however, and proven to reduce incidence of heart disease.

 Other Diseases Treated by Polypills

 HIV, tuberculosis, and diabetes have all been treated with varying degrees of success with the theory that a combination of low-cost drugs can be more effective than a single, expensive wonder drug.
-However, not enough testing has been done to prove that cardiovascular disease could be treated similarly effectively.
+A polypill for cardiovascular diseases could be the most important one of all, just because of the size of the problem.
 There is research showing lovastatin can help reduce brain inflammation and prevent neurological damage in mice with cerebral malaria.
 Some have proposed adding lovastatin to malaria treatment regimens but this is not done routinely yet.

 A 2011 meeting of the European Society of Cardiology in Paris brought criticism that polypill use would be a great waste of money, and it was suggested that CT scans for high risk people would be a better management strategy.
 Other experts continue to say that polypills are the best hope against an epidemic in common aging diseases.